BasThomas/basthomas.github.io/_posts/2026-08-25-multiple-custom-contents.md

 # Custom Content in UIKit

 This API was introced for UIKit only at first.
-[It's API is a tad complex in set up for UIKit](/improving-voiceover#custom-content), as I wrote about in the past.
+[Its API is a tad complex in set up for UIKit](/improving-voiceover#custom-content), as I wrote about in the past.
 Whereas API like `accessibilityCustomActions` allows to be set directly on an `NSObject` (i.e. `myCell.accessibilityCustomActions = []`),